Protecting Yourself from Pickpockets

 Pickpockets can completely ruin a trip to a foreign country if you aren't prepared.
 When you lose your identification, you could even get stuck in that country until everything gets sorted out.
 To make the process as easy as possible, you should keep photocopies of your credit cards, your passport, and any other forms of identification.
 Keep copies at your hotel, and leave separate copies with somebody at home.
 Even if you lose everything, your friend can fax you the information you need.
 It's also a good idea to prepare a list of emergency numbers and addresses before your trip.
 Find out where your country's foreign embassy is, and write down the local police station's number.

 Pickpockets are going to be around for a long time, and there's not much law enforcement can do about it.
 But if you're informed and prepared, they'll most likely move on to a better target.

-For much more information on pickpockets and their methods, check out the links on the next page.
+For much more information on pickpockets and their methods, check out the links below.